Skip to content

 What is GenBioPro?

 GenBioPro v.
-Sorsaia
+Raynes

-In 2021, the FDA announced what it claimed was a temporary change suspending the requirement for women to have in-person office visits before being prescribed chemical abortion drugs.
-Later that year, it made the change permanent, meaning women can currently be prescribed dangerous abortion drugs via telehealth and receive them in the mail.
+In 2021, the FDA announced what it claimed was a temporary change suspending the requirement for women to have in-person office visits before being prescribed abortion drugs.
+Later that year, it made the change permanent, meaning women can now be prescribed these drugs via telehealth and receive them in the mail.
+(ADF has challenged the FDA’s erosion of safety standards in court, and the Supreme Court has agreed to hear the case.
+Read more about that lawsuit here.)

 What’s at stake?